 Music streaming giant Spotify is making another round of job cuts, slashing 17 percent of its global workforce as the company continues its strategy to become “both productive and efficient.”

-In a blog post published Monday, founder and CEO Daniel Ek wrote that the new layoffs would “reduce our total head count by approximately across the company.”
+In a blog post published Monday, founder and CEO Daniel Ek wrote that the new layoffs would “reduce our total head count by approximately [17 percent] across the company.”
 The Stockholm-based company says approximately 1,500 jobs will be impacted by the cuts.

 The cuts come after the company decimated the head count at its podcast division, with layoffs in January (600 laid off) and June this year (200 laid off) that followed cuts in October 2022.
 The cost-cutting has also hit programming, including ending its exclusive podcasting deal with Prince Harry and Meghan Markle in June.
 Spotify also merged podcasting studios Parcast and Gimlet into a single division after canceling 10 shows from the two companies.